The expansion of the Museums Discovery Centre has been approved by the NSW Government and will move into delivery phase.

 The expansion will significantly increase community access through new public spaces.

-A new state-of-the-art building will be constructed on the site, and will include spaces for the storage, care, research and viewing of the Powerhouse Collection, as well as flexible spaces for education and public programs, workshops, talks and events.
+The new state-of-the-art building designed by NSW based architects Lahznimmo will include new facilities for the storage, care, research and viewing of the Powerhouse Collection, as well as flexible spaces for education and public programs, workshops, talks and events.

 The Museums Discovery Centre is located at 172 Showground Road Castle Hill.
 As part of the proposed expansion, a new building will be constructed on a part of the adjacent TAFE site along the eastern boundary of the existing Museums Discovery Centre site.
 The land will be transferred to Powerhouse from TAFE NSW.